CellDynamics/QuimP/Doxygen_doc/BOA.md

 }
 @enddot

 The \ref uk.ac.warwick.wsbc.QuimP.Snake "Snake" object store only head of snake as \ref uk.ac.warwick.wsbc.QuimP.Node "Node" object that is two directional linked list.
-This list is initialized in appropriate methods of `Snake` that convert passed *ROI* to form of `Node` list (see e.g. \ref uk.ac.warwick.wsbc.QuimP.Snake.intializePolygon(FloatPolygon) "intializePolygon").
+This list is initialized in appropriate methods of `Snake` that convert passed *ROI* to form of `Node` list (see e.g. \ref uk.ac.warwick.wsbc.QuimP.Snake.intializePolygon(final FloatPolygon) "intializePolygon").
 Snake is created in \ref uk.ac.warwick.wsbc.QuimP.Snake "Snake" class constructor and there are three possibilities here:

 @dot
 digraph CreateSnake1 {